TheDoverBoys/tdb_othertools/README.md

 # other tools for different things

+### dce.py
+converts from ddr dce's chart format to sm

 ### ss4.py
 rather hasty ss4 to sm converter
 cannot convert choreograph and balance board charts